bgq527/physical-therapy-project/README.md

   - Android Build Tools
   - Android Phone supporting ARCore, with Android 8.0 Oreo and newer versions
   - JDK and JRE Update 8 Version 211

+#### VR (Desktop, with eyetracking)
+- Description
+  - Arrow perception test, currently implemented using Unity and OpenVR (SteamVR), using the HTC Vive and the Pupil Labs HTC Vive Binocular eyetracker. *In the future, AR may be implemented into this project*
+- Dependencies
+  - Unity 2018.3+
+  - Windows 10
+  - SteamVR
+  - HTC VIVEPORT

 #### AR
 - Description